My Rules of Life

 Remember that your language is much more than just words.
 Be mindful and conscious about everything you say.

 4) Take things lightly.

-Especially when it comes from loved ones.
-Perhaps they didn’t know rule number 3.
-In 100 years from now we will all be dust.
-Perhaps no one will even know of our existence.
-We will be forgotten.
-So do away with grudges and realise how insignificant disagreements are.
+Especially when it comes from loved ones, perhaps they didn't know rule number 3.
+In 100 years from now, we will all be dust, and maybe no one will even know of our existence, and we will be forgotten.
+So do away with grudges and realize how insignificant disagreements are.

-I would often take on something new and over exert myself.
+I would often take on something new and overexert myself.
 Running was an example.
-I went from nothing to running over 10 miles a day, with a backpack after work from Canary Wharf all the way to Notting Hill as my training for the half marathon.
+I went from nothing to running over 10 miles a day, with a backpack after work from Canary Wharf to Notting Hill as my training for the half marathon.
 My lack of taking the middle path and perhaps starting with just half the distance was quite obviously going to cause me tendonitis!
-So now I build things up gradually, more steadily, more surely, which is also more sustainable in the long ‘run’.
+So now I build things up gradually, more steadily, more surely, which is also more sustainable in the long 'run'.

 6) You don't need to control every little thing.

-We think that the power is in our hands and we can control everything.
-Well COVID certainly changed that thinking for everyone to a degree.
-Know that there is something bigger than you that is taking care of you.
+We think that the power is in our hands and can control everything.
+Well, COVID certainly changed that thinking for everyone to a degree.
+Know that something bigger than you is taking care of yourself.
 For me, it is God.
 Everything is unfolding just as it should.
-I take clear determined actions, but then I should leave the rest up to God.
+I make clear, determined actions, but I should leave the rest up to God.
 He is the best of planners.